electronicvisions/hbp-sp9-guidebook/using_the_platform.rst

 Hardware platform configuration
 -------------------------------

-Here you must choose the hardware system to be used ("NM-PM1" for the Heidelberg BrainScaleS system, "NM-MC1" for the Manchester (SpiNNaker) system, "ESS" for the software simulator of the BrainScaleS system, or "Spikey" for the Heidelberg single-chip system) and specify any specific configuration options for the hardware system you have chosen.
+Here you must choose the hardware system to be used ("BrainScaleS" for the Heidelberg system, "SpiNNaker" for the Manchester system, "BrainScaleS-ESS" for the software simulator of the BrainScaleS system, or "Spikey" for the Heidelberg single-chip system) and specify any specific configuration options for the hardware system you have chosen.